-We determined materiality for the Company to be £6.1 million (2014: £5.73 million) which is one per cent of total equity.
-We have derived our materiality calculation based on a proportion of total equity as we consider it to be the most important financial metric on which shareholders would judge the performance of the Company.
+We determined materiality for the Group to be £6.4 million (2015: £6.1 million), which is 1% (2015: 1%) of total equity.
+We derived our materiality calculation from a proportion of total equity as we consider that to be the most important financial metric on which shareholders judge the performance of the Group.